Payless Power

 Daily balance alerts, real-time usage tracking, NPS score of 80

 Prepaid plans with no deposit, no credit check, and same-day electricity.
-Perfect for quick move-ins with just $75 to start.
+Great for quick move-ins with just $75 to start.

 6pm CT cutoff (latest in Texas), power on within 1-2 hours, no credit check